ZoeyHu1/ZoeyHu1/README.md

 - Deep Learning and Neural Networks

 ### 🌟 Projects
-- **Healthcare Analytics**: Analyzed patient data to identify trends in healthcare outcomes, using statistical modeling and visualizations.
+- **Healthcare Analytics**: Analyzed patient data to optimize Value-Based Care(VBC) in primary care, using casual Inference and statistical models.
 - **Public Transportation Optimization**: Developed data models to improve route efficiency in collaboration with a tech company and local government.
 - **Predictive Modeling for Sales Forecasting**: Built time series models to forecast sales for retail datasets, achieving a high accuracy rate.